Picture Perfect Wedding Photos:

 Timeline: I can’t stress enough how important it is to schedule enough time for each section of the day.
 We work with all of our brides on this important item so they will be able to relax and enjoy their day.
 It is important to not only have enough time but to have a start time and end time so everyone is on the same page.
 Also, we recommend our clients build some time into each section in case they start to run late.

 Couples Photos: If outdoor photos are important to you, we always suggest you schedule your couples photos during the “Golden Hour” if at all possible.
 This is the hour before sunset and the light is gorgeous.
 If that is not possible, we will work around that.
 As professionals we can handle most difficult situations without a blip.
+As long as we have open shade and appropriate equipment, it should be a no brainer.
+Be sure to allocate enough time to get amazing photos.

 Schedule Time Alone in the Ballroom (or Tent): We love getting some romantic shots of our couples in the ballroom or reception area before the guests are allowed in to the room.
 And if you have spent months planning your event, we know you will appreciate them too.